psaimanikanth/Campuszone/README.md

-# Campuszone - A Full stop college Application
+# Campuszone - A Full stop College Application

 * Its an mobile application which satisfies the current needs of students and also educational institutes.
 * The information shared can be accessible always without any delay ,making it a comfortable means of communication.